Azure/azure-media-migration/README.md

 * For VOD assets, it can convert the assets to CMAF files with a DASH and HLS manifest and upload the files to the new storage account.

 # Temporary storage needed
 The tool uses temporary storage space for format conversion.
+Aside from testing purposes, for performance reasons we recommend running the tool in the same Azure region as your AMS account, for example in an Azure VM.
 - The assets are downloaded from source container to local disk.
 - Shaka packager is invoked to generate the statically packaged files and write it to local disk.